-- A wider area is covered and the flavors and moisture reach deep inside.
+- A full area is covered, and the flavors and moisture reach deep inside.
 You can infuse every bite with your favorite flavors.

 - The beef injector ensures that the flat with a lower amount of fat gets enough moisture and stays tender.
-While point has its own fat the marinade injector fills it up with flavor.
+While point has its fat, the marinade injector fills it up with flavor.

-If you intend to use your marinade for the meat injection be careful to adjust the amount of citrus contents like vinegar and fruits like pineapple.
+If you intend to use your marinade for the meat injection be careful to adjust the number of citrus contents like vinegar and fruits like pineapple.
 They will not work well injected in the meat for a long time or overnight.
-These ingredients tend to break down the collagen in the meat.
+These ingredients tend to break down the collagen in the flesh.
 Raising the risk of your brisket losing the texture you desire.

 What to look for in a meat injector?

-- It is a good idea to go for 2 different needles one for marinade with chunky bits of spices and a thinner one for all liquid marinades.
+- It is a good idea to go for two different needles one for marinade with chunky bits of spices and a thinner one for all liquid marinades.

 - A lot of injectors these days are dishwasher safe, pick one of them.
-It is less of a hassle and less daunting then having to clean it all by hand.
-Though take good care of the needle and clean it with a paper clip or wire even with a dishwash safe injector.
+It is less of a hassle and less daunting than having to clean it all by hand.
+Though take good care of the needle and clean it with a paper clip or wire even with a dishwasher safe injector.

 How to inject a brisket?

-- Fill your injector marinade in a tall container so that you can easily fill the injector and do not damage the needle
+- Fill your injector marinade in a tall container so that you can quickly fill the nozzle and do not damage the needle

 - Always put the needle in completely as most have holes along the length.
 The marinade is dispersed through these holes and not just from the one at the pointy end.
 Inject in a checkered pattern and about 1 inch apart.
 Start taking the needle out as you depress the plunger.

 - Avoid using chunky ingredients like crushed garlic or other spices.
-If your recipe calls for such ingredients you can blend them before filling them in the injector.
+If your recipe calls for such elements, you can blend them before filling them in the injector.

-- While you everyone has their choice of flavor profiles, it is a good rule of thumb to not overpower the meat with the marinade.
+- While you everyone has their choice of flavor profiles, it is a good rule of thumb not to overpower the meat with the marinade.
 Go for ingredients that help the meat to stay moist.
-And not mask the inherent flavor in the meat.
-I always stay from using too much fruit juice, cola, and spices that have a sweet flavor profile.
+And not mask the inherent flavor in the flesh.
+I always remain from using too much fruit juice, cola, and spices that have a sweet flavor profile.